Stuttering5 MINUTE READ

 When you feel anxious that you might stutter, that’s your nervous system telling you that speaking in front of others doesn’t feel safe.
 The brain remembers negative experiences and associates painful memories with stuttering.

-So, how do we retrain the brain so that our nervous system recognizes speaking as a fulfilling and positive experience, one that leads to human and social connection?
+So, how do we retrain the brain so that our nervous system recognizes speaking as a fulfilling and positive experience, one that leads to human connection?

 What happens in your body when you feel anxious about stuttering?